 Clyde Peeling’s Reptiland - Valleys of the Susquehanna

 Clyde Peeling's Reptiland is an AZA-accredited zoo specializing in reptiles and amphibians from around the world!
-Enjoy modern indoor exhibits of over 40 species year-round.
+Enjoy modern indoor exhibits of more than 40 species year-round.
 During warmer months, experience life-size animatronic dinosaurs and hundreds of colorful parakeets with exciting seasonal exhibits.
 Stunning naturalistic habitats, fun interactive exhibits, live shows, and hands-on animal encounters make Reptiland an educational adventure for the whole family!